Leading from

 I trained them all right.
 We don't have time to train them now."

-So they Joe Dipple and his team who had worked on Star Wars and they
+So they hired Joe Dipple and his team who had worked on Star Wars and they

 came down.